KafayatA/cloud-apprentice-journal/2025-09-26-jira-ac-automation.md

 1. Developed a **new Jira automation rule** in the sandbox environment.
 2. Tested the rule by creating tickets to verify AC replacement and removal of unnecessary subtasks.
 3. Exported the rule as a JSON file and submitted a **Pull Request** to the team repository.
-4. Sanitized sensitive info (API tokens, URLs, email addresses) before committing.
+4. Sanitised sensitive info (API tokens, URLs, email addresses) before committing.
 5. Verified versioning and applied `CR/non-CR` labels.
 6. Deprecated the old template ticket and linked it appropriately.